->About Yma Sumac

 Don Pierson (Webmaster)

-This biography is intended only as an overview of Yma Sumac and her career.
+This biography, updated in 2018, is intended only as an overview of Yma Sumac and her career.
 For more details, please read through the many other biographies written through the years.
 For the true story behind the origin of the Amy Camus rumor, be sure to read the Real Amy Camus Story.

 Back to Top